Adversarial Patterns: Building Robust Android Malware Classifiers: Evasion attack and defenses: Patterns in android malware classifiers

+In feature space attacks, the adversary modifies the feature space object $x$ into $x*$ so that the model prediction is evaded.
+However, these attacks come with constraints that ensure that the transformed feature-space object still functions as intended \cite{aryal2021survey}.

-\textbf{Attack using features selection:} Grosse et al. use a feature selection method in \cite{grosse2017adversarial} for producing adversarial samples of android malware targeting a feed-forward neural network classifier.
-Consider a $M$ dimensional android application represented by a binary vector $x\in \{0,1\}^{M}$.
-To address the constraints for perturbation in malware, they propose to only add features in \emph{AndroidManifest.xml} file and restrict the number of features added.
-They use the forward derivative-based method proposed by \cite{papernot2016limitations} for crafting adversarial samples.
-First, they compute the gradient of the classifier $F$ with respect to input $X$, also called forward derivative and then select a perturbation $\delta$ that maximize the gradient with respect to $X$ i.e. pick the feature $i$ such that $i=arg max_{j\in[1,m],X_{j}=0} F_0 (X_j)$.
-Ideally, the perturbation has to be small so that the modified sample behaves like the original sample.
-It is easier to inspect this constraint in an image.
-However, malware samples are represented by discrete and binary features; either a feature is present or absent.
-Hence, to apply this constraint, based on the forward derivative information, they change one feature of $X$ from $0$ to $1$ and iterate the process until there are a maximum number of changes to the features or the classifier produces a misclassification.
-This attack is also called the bit coordinate ascent (BCA) attack.
+Grosse et al. \cite{grosse2017adversarial} employed a feature selection method for producing adversarial samples of Android malware targeting a feed-forward neural network.
+They compute the gradient of the classifier $F$ with respect to input $x$ and then select a perturbation $\delta$ that maximizes the gradient with respect to $x$, i.e., pick the feature $i$ such that $i=arg max_{j\in[1,m],x_{j}=0} F_0 (x_j)$.
+This approach was proposed by Papernot et al., with JSMA \cite{papernot2016limitations}.
+In order to address the constraints for perturbation in malware, the authors only add features in \emph{AndroidManifest.xml} file and restrict the number of features added.

+Li et al. \cite{li2020adversarial} propose an ensemble attack on neural networks for the modification of a malware sample with multiple attacks and manipulation sets.
+The attack set comprises of PGD \cite{kurakin2016adversarial}, Grosee \cite{grosse2017adversarial}, FGSM \cite{goodfellow2015explaining}, JSMA \cite{chen2019android}, salt and pepper noise \cite{schott2018towards}, and five obfuscation attacks.
+The manipulation sets put constraints on the permitted perturbation of the features of Android apps.

+Hu et al. \cite{hugenerating} employ GAN to produce adversarial malware samples to attack a black-box classifier.
+This method trains the generator to mimic the distribution of malware samples and produce new adversarial samples.
+The target classifier labels both adversarial and benign samples, which are used as a training dataset for a substitute model for mimicking the target black-box classifier.
+The generator of GAN modifies the generated malware samples based on the prediction from the substitute model.
+To address the constraints on malware, they only add features to the \emph{AndroidManifest.xml}.
+Shahpasand et al. \cite{shahpasand2019adversarial} also implemented GAN to generate adversarial samples.
+The generator network of GAN learns benign sample distribution while producing perturbations to evade the classifier.
+The discriminator network enhances the perturbation by ensuring that adversarial counterparts are similar to benign samples.